rdvnmemis/LPG-Sale-Forecast/README.md

 In the DataAnalysis notebook we analysed the data and try to answer our conclusions about the LPG consumption.
 In the SaleForecast notebook i arranged the data to be used in the machine learning model, i made hypterparameter tuning for ensemble models.

+# Results
+The main findings of the model can be found at the post here [Medium article: https://medium.com/@rdvnmemis/lpg-sale-analysis-based-on-consumer-demand-and-price-forecast-6e6d375d8df]